 2. University of Minnesota DVM+ MPH – the “Veterinary Public Health MPH”

-Core UMN-MPH courses are available on-line during all academic sessions (Fall, Spring, Summer) so students can proceed at their own pace.
-There is a requirement for one-time attendance at the UMN School of Public Health “Summer Institute”– a dynamic 3-week on-campus program that offers veterinary public health electives and intermingles MPH and Dr.PH candidates from a variety of disciplines.
-All UMN DVM+ MPH students receive in-state tuition and there is no additional charge for distance learning courses.
-It is possible for students to use the Summer academic sessions (prior to starting 1st year, between 1st and 2nd years, and between 2nd and 3rd years) to complete most, if not all, MPH coursework before starting clinical rotations (4th year).
+Core UMN-MPH courses are available online during all academic sessions (Fall, Spring, Summer) so students can proceed at their own pace.
+There is the option to attend the UMN School of Public Health “Summer Institute”– a dynamic 3-week on-campus program that offers veterinary public health electives and intermingles MPH and Dr.PH candidates from a variety of disciplines.
+All UMN DVM+MPH students receive in-state tuition, and there is no additional charge for distance learning courses.
+It is possible for students to use the summer academic sessions (prior to starting 1st year, between 1st and 2nd years, and between 2nd and 3rd years) to complete most, if not all, MPH coursework before starting clinical rotations (4th year).

 The 5-year timeline allows flexibility for completion, and degrees are awarded separately.
-The UMN Veterinary MPH is already structured so that ALL required/core courses are offered during Summer Session, and don’t conflict with the professional curriculum schedule (Fall/Spring).
+The MN Veterinary MPH is already structured so that ALL required/core courses are offered during Summer Session and don’t conflict with the professional curriculum schedule (Fall/Spring).
 Students may begin the MPH at any time during vet school, including the summer immediately before the first semester of vet school.
 See the UMN MPH Program for more information.

 *Note: 42 credits are required for the MPH.

-9 credits + 12 (anticipated) transfer credits from the DVM curriculum = 21 credits.
+14 allowable transfer credits from the DVM curriculum = 1/3 of the MPH degree.